IslandsARTZ/47F6-V1/README.md

 all these scripts are for notepad

-hit save as and save and add a name then .bat
+hit save as and add a name then .bat

 after that set it for all files